Available for the following Plan types:

 Frequently Asked Questions

 What does it mean when I see a Page that is Not Defined?

 When you see a Page that is Not Defined, we are grouping together page views for URLs that are not already defined as a Page in your FullStory account.
 By default, FullStory will create Learned Pages for your most commonly visited pages.
 We don’t automatically create Pages for all of your URLs so that your experience isn’t cluttered with Pages you don’t care about.

-In order to find out what URLs are getting grouped into Not Defined, you can create a Dimensionality card in Metrics or Dashboards for events where the Visited Page = Not Defined, and Grouped by URL.
+In order to find out what URLs are getting grouped into Not Defined, you can create a Dimensionality card in Metrics or Dashboards for events where the Visited Page = Not Defined, and Grouped by URL or URL Path.

 You can add more Pages to capture that additional traffic in Settings > Data Management > Pages by clicking on “Create Page.”